Physician-Led Bluegrass Band Lifts Spirits

-For Dr. Parker, playing the banjo is a beloved hobby and a prime example of how he avoids this physician burnout.
-He was more than happy to showcase his talents and twang during the dedicated event.
+For Dr. Parker, playing the banjo is a beloved hobby and a prime example of how he actively works to avoid physician burnout.
+Not only does sharing his musical talents with patients and families lift spirits and enliven the hospital—it helps him maintain a healthy work-life balance.

-Studies have shown there is a positive association between leisure activity and cognitive ability.
-We want to hear from you!
+Studies have shown that there is a positive association between leisure activity and cognitive ability.
+What do you do in your leisure time?
+Tell us about your favorite hobbies and how they help you avoid burnout.